FraaaM/Distributed_file_system/README.md

 - Easy-to-use commands for interacting with the DFS:
   - File upload, download, and deletion.
   - Fetch a list of files.
-- Communication with the main server and replicas.

 ### Administration and Access Control:
 - For each user, an administrator can assign read (r), write (w), and delete (d) permissions.
 These permissions determine which actions can be performed on visible files.